369th Sustainment Brigade completes rotation

 |0

-This work, 369th Sustainment Brigade completes rotation [Image 3 of 3], by Porsha Auzenne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 369th Sustainment Brigade completes rotation, by Angie Thorne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s note — While on rotation, the Harlem Helfighters also stopped by the JRTC and Fort Johnson Public Affairs Office to take part in a podcast focusing on their history, the Sgt.
-Johnson connection and their experience training in a rotation.
-Find it at Youtube.com/@JRTCandFortJohnson.